 But just as I made clear in the earlier post, I want to be sure that you do not ignore promotional possibilities beyond those that specify interest in Jewish-themed work.
 It’s equally important to emphasize that many of the same rules apply everywhere, regardless of book content.
 For example, writers who self-promote their books incessantly within a Jewish-themed Goodreads group will alienate as many group members as those who endlessly self-promote in any group.

 1. Sources of first resort

 Most writers (or their publishers) target several “mainstream” pre-pub review magazines (Booklist, Kirkus, Library Journal, and Publishers Weekly) to glean early and extensive coverage of their books.
 Writers of Jewish books should add two more publications to their lists: the Jewish Book Council’s Jewish Book World magazine and AJL Reviews, which is published by the Association of Jewish Libraries.

 2. Reviews in magazines, newspapers, and websites that feature Jewish content

 Hopefully, if you’re engaged in Jewish-themed writing, you’re already familiar with many venues that feature such content.
-But you can also check the American Jewish Press Association (AJPA) membership directory.
+But you can also check the American Jewish Press Association (AJPA) membership directory [UPDATE, February 2014: With the AJPA site redesign, the membership directory is no longer freely accessible.
+For now, you might consult these lists instead].
 Tip: Especially if you/your publisher may have a limited number of review copies to offer, begin with your local or regional publications.
 It’s also worth targeting the local Jewish press for any area where you’ll be touring with your book or that has a connection with your book’s setting.